NathanFant/trades.io/README.md

 MVP goals
  -To have a functional website that will connect workers with jobs.
  -Our site is meant to be simple to use, simple to understand, and overall effective.
- -Implement user login, job poting and requesting, and user profile management.
+ -Implement user login, job posting and requesting, and user profile management.
  -Enable email communication between job posters and requesters when a job is requested.

+User features
+  -As a user I want to see people hiring for tasks with pay and location -As a user I want to be able to list tasks
+  -As a user I want to be able to advertise my services -As a job lister, I want to be able to review job takers -As a user, be able to search
+  -Login: I'm a worker
+  -Login: I'm looking for a worker
+Admin Features
+  -As an Admin I want to be able to delete accounts/posts

 User Stories